Maxetoo/Maxetoo/README.md

-Hi 👋 My name is  Maxwell Etombi and i am a Frontend dev
+Hi 👋 My name is  Maxwell Etombi and I am a Frontend dev